tebioinformatics/FECD_TCF4_Transcriptional_Profiling_Paper/README.md

 ## Overview

-This repository contains the analysis pipeline for transcriptional profiling of patients with Fuchs endothelial corneal dystrophy (FECD), comparing those with and without trinucleotide repeat expansion in the TCF4 gene.
+This repository contains the analysis pipeline for transcriptional profiling of corneal endothelial cells obtained from patients with Fuchs endothelial corneal dystrophy (FECD), comparing those with and without trinucleotide repeat expansion in the TCF4 gene.

 ---